SolaceDev/maas-react-components/README.md

 ### Making a commit

 Include one of the following values in a commit, before pushing your branch to master.
-This would trigger a automated package version update.
+This would trigger a automated package version update .

 | Value                                     | Definition                                                                |
 | ----------------------------------------- | ------------------------------------------------------------------------- |